Marist High School (New Jersey): Athletics

-The Marist High School Royal Knights / Lady Knights compete in the Hudson County Interscholastic League, which is comprised of private and parochial high schools in Hudson County, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Marist High School Royal Knights / Lady Knights competed in the Hudson County Interscholastic League, which is comprised of public and private high schools in Hudson County, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 271 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
-The school was classified by the NJSIAA as Non-Public Group II for football for 2018–2020.

 The 1994 football team, led by coach Gene Pagnozzi, won the NJSIAA Non-Public Group II state sectional title with a 16–13 victory against Gloucester Catholic High School in the championship game played at Giants Stadium.
 The team won three consecutive county championships from 1991 to 1993 and went to four straight sectional championship games from 1993 to 1996.

-The girls' basketball team won the Non-Public Group B state championship, defeating Sacred Heart High School in the tournament final.
+The girls' basketball team won the Non-Public Group B state championship in 2001, defeating Sacred Heart High School in the tournament final.
 During his 19 seasons, girls basketball coach Bill Defazio won four sectional titles, including in 2008 against Gill St. Bernard's School in the finals of Non-Public B North B tournament.

 The boys basketball team won the Non-Public Group B state championship in 1992, defeating Eustace Preparatory School in the finals.
 Former coach Mike Leonardo had a 209–46 record; 20 players under Leonardo received a Division I scholarships.